The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: Model Prediction of Belief Shift

-\paragraph{Models exhibit systematic directional bias.} All models show systematic bias in predicted magnitude, but in opposite directions depending on the model.
-GPT-4o consistently under-predicts shift ($2.0$ and $1.7$ predicted vs.\ $3.3$ actual), suggesting a tendency to model humans as more belief-stable than they really are.
-Gemini and Llama both substantially over-predict ($5.5$/$4.8$ and $6.1$/$5.2$ respectively vs.\ actual $3.3$).
-Notably, DeepSeek without context achieves the closest to unbiased prediction ($3.2$ vs.\ $3.3$ actual) --- though adding context introduces under-prediction ($2.1$), suggesting that personal profile information paradoxically worsens its calibration.
-Adding context reduces over-prediction for Gemini and Llama, but at the cost of slightly degraded correlation for most models. \looseness=-1
+\paragraph{Models exhibit systematic directional bias.} All models show statistically significant directional bias, though the magnitude of these biases is modest relative to the overall scale.
+GPT-4o consistently under-predicts shift (mean error $= -1.27$, $p < .05$ without context; $-1.62$, $p < .01$ with context), suggesting a tendency to model humans as more belief-stable than they are.
+Gemini and Llama both significantly over-predict (Gemini: $+2.14$/$+1.48$; Llama: $+2.80$/$+1.85$, all $p < .05$), with Llama exhibiting the largest bias ($p < .001$ without context).
+DeepSeek without context is the only configuration that achieves a statistically unbiased prediction ($-0.13$, $p = .84$).
+For the two over-predicting models, adding participant context reduces bias magnitude (Gemini: $+2.14 \rightarrow +1.48$; Llama: $+2.80 \rightarrow +1.85$), but for under-predicting models the effect is reversed: context deepens under-prediction for both GPT-4o ($-1.27 \rightarrow -1.62$) and DeepSeek ($-0.13 \rightarrow -1.21$), and slightly degrades correlation for most models. \looseness=-1

 \paragraph{Prediction accuracy is largely invariant to persuasion condition.} For three of four models (GPT-4o, Gemini, DeepSeek), ANOVA was non-significant, indicating that {prediction accuracy does not systematically vary across manipulative and non-manipulative} conditions (Appendix \ref{extended_analyses}).
 The exception is Llama-3.1-70B, which showed a significant effect ($F = 7.29$, $p < .001$) driven by a harmful-vs-prosocial incentive contrast ($d = 0.41$), where the model was worse at predicting belief shift when the persuader uses harmful incentives due to miscalibration (overpredicting belief shift).
 Examining the per-condition heatmap (Figure~\ref{fig:across_conditions}), {C1 (personalized + harmful incentive) yields the highest prediction accuracy} where GPT-4o achieves its peak performance at C1 ($r = 0.54$).
 C1 is overtly manipulative (personalized with harmful incentives), suggesting that {belief shifts are easier to predict when the persuasion strategy is more legible}.
 Conversely, {C2 (personalized + good incentive) consistently yields the lowest prediction accuracy} across all four models ($r = 0.18$--$0.34$), a condition where the subtler, mixed-signal configuration could produce less predictable belief dynamics.